rodrigomolter/tests-e2e-with-cypress/README.md

 **Note:** The `cypress.env.json` file is not tracked by git since it's listed in the `.gitignore` file.

-## Running the tests
+## Running the tests ✔️

 In this project, you can run tests in interactive and headless modes, both on desktop and tablet viewports.

-### Headless mode
+### Headless mode </>

-Run `npm test` (or `npm t` for short) to run all tests in headless mode using a desktop viewport.
+Run `npm test` (or `npm t` for short) to run all tests in headless mode using a desktop viewport. 💻

-Run `npm run test:tablet` to run the appropriate tests in headless mode using a tablet viewport.
+Run `npm run test:tablet` to run the appropriate tests in headless mode using a tablet viewport. 📱

-### Interactive mode
+### Interactive mode 🕹️

-Run `npm run cy:open` to open the __Cypress App__ to run tests in interactive mode using a desktop viewport.
+Run `npm run cy:open` to open the __Cypress App__ to run tests in interactive mode using a desktop viewport. 💻

-Run `npm run cy:open:tablet` to open the __Cypress App__ to run tests in interactive mode using a tablet viewport.
+Run `npm run cy:open:tablet` to open the __Cypress App__ to run tests in interactive mode using a tablet viewport. 📱

+## Support this project 🙌

+If you want to support this project, leave a ⭐.

 ___